dom-liu/deepseek-r1-demo/README.md

-# DeepSeek R1 Model 3D Scene Testing
+# DeepSeek R1 Web Development Demo 🌟

-This project demonstrates the capabilities of the DeepSeek R1 model in 3D web development.
-Through three different Three.js scenarios, we validate the model's performance in developing complex interactive 3D applications.
+This project demonstrates the capabilities of the DeepSeek R1 model in modern web development.
+Through multiple interactive scenarios including 3D applications and mobile UI prototypes, we validate the model's performance in developing complex web applications.

 ## 🚀 Test Scenarios